 History of discovery

-The first fossils of Massospondylus were described by paleontologist Sir Richard Owen in 1854.[1]
-Originally, Owen did not recognize the finds as those of a dinosaur; instead he attributed them to "large, extinct, carnivorous reptiles"[2] that were related to modern lizards, chameleons, and iguanas.[1]
-The material, a collection of 56 bones, was found in 1853 by the government surveyor Joseph Millard Orpen in the Upper Elliot Formation at Harrismith, South Africa and was donated to the Hunterian Museum at the Royal College of Surgeons in London.[1][3][4]
-Among the remains were vertebrae from the neck, back, and tail; a shoulder blade; a humerus; a partial pelvis; a femur; a tibia; and bones of the hands and feet.[5]
-All these bones were found disarticulated, making it difficult to determine if all material belongs to a single species or not.
-However, Owen was able to distinguish three different types of caudal vertebrae, which he attributed to three different genera: Pachyspondylus, Leptospondylus and Massospondylus.
-Massospondylus was separated from the other two genera on the basis of its much longer caudal vertebrae, which also led to the scientific name that has been derived from the Greek terms masson/μάσσων 'longer' and spondylos/σπόνδυλος 'vertebra', explained by Owen as "because the vertebrae are proportionally longer than those of the extinct Crocodile called Macrospondylus".[1][3]
-However, later it was shown that the putative caudal vertebrae of Massospondylus were actually cervical vertebrae and that all the material probably belongs only to a single species.
-On May 10, 1941, the Hunterian Museum was demolished by a German bomb, destroying all the fossils; only casts remain.
-Because the plaster casts of the lost type specimen fossils were not adequate to accurately diagnose a genus and species under modern taxonomic practices and for research purposes, Yates and Barrett (2010) designated BP/1/4934, a skull and a largely complete postcranial skeleton in the Bernard Price Institute for Palaeontological Research, as the neotype specimen.[3]
+The first fossils of Massospondylus were described by paleontologist Sir Richard Owen in 1854.[2]
+It was one of the first named dinosaurs from the southern hemisphere,[3]: 114 a group that Owen had named twelve years earlier, in 1842.
+Originally, however, Owen did not recognize the finds as those of a dinosaur; he instead attributed them to "large extinct carnivorous Reptiles" of uncertain classification, with features reminiscent of crocodilians and lizards.[2]: 97 The material, a collection of 56 bones, was found in 1853 by the government surveyor Joseph Millard Orpen on a farm near Harrismith, South Africa and was donated to the Hunterian Museum at the Royal College of Surgeons in London.[2][4][5]
+Among the remains were vertebrae from the neck, back, and tail; a shoulder blade; a humerus; a partial pelvis; a femur; a tibia; and bones of the hands and feet.[6]
+All these bones were found disarticulated (not in their original anatomical compound), making it difficult to determine whether or not they belonged to the same species.
+Owen was able to distinguish three different types of caudal vertebrae, which he attributed to three different genera: Pachyspondylus, Leptospondylus and Massospondylus.
+Massospondylus was separated from the other two genera on the basis of its much longer caudal vertebrae, which also led to the scientific name that has been derived from the Greekμάσσων (massōn) 'longer' and σπόνδυλος (spondylos) 'vertebra'.
+Owen stated that he chose this name "because the vertebrae are proportionally longer than those of the extinct Crocodile called Macrospondylus".[2]: 97 [4] However, it was later shown that the putative caudal vertebrae of Massospondylus were actually cervical vertebrae and that all the material probably belonged to a single species.
+On May 10, 1941, the Hunterian Museum was demolished by a German bomb, destroying all the fossils; only illustrations and plaster casts remain.[4][3]: 117

 Massospondylus remains have been found in the Upper Elliot Formation, the Clarens Formation, and the Bushveld Sandstone of South Africa and Lesotho, as well as the Forest Sandstone of Zimbabwe.
 These remains consist of at least 80 partial skeletons and four skulls, representing both juveniles and adults.[8]
 The report of Massospondylus from Arizona's Kayenta Formation is based on a skull described in 1985.
 The skull of the Kayenta specimen from Arizona is 25% larger than the largest skull from any African specimen.[9]
 The Kayenta specimen possesses four teeth in the premaxilla and sixteen in the maxilla.
 Uniquely among dinosaurs, it also had tiny, one-millimetre-(0.04 in-) long palatal teeth.[10]
 A 2004 restudy of African Massospondylus skulls, however, indicated that the Kayenta specimen did not pertain to Massospondylus.[11]
 This Kayenta skull and associated postcranial elements, identified collectively as MCZ 8893, was referred to the new genus Sarahsaurus in 2010.[12]